Partnership: History

-Partnerships have a long history; they were already in use in medieval times in Europe and in the Middle East.
+Partnerships have a long history; they were already in use in medieval Europe (the commenda) and in the Middle East.
 According to a 2006 article, the first partnership was implemented in 1383 by Francesco di Marco Datini, a merchant of Prato and Florence.
 The Covoni company (1336–40) and the Del Buono-Bencivenni company (1336–40) have also been referred to as early partnerships, but they were not formal partnerships.

 In Europe, the partnerships contributed to the Commercial Revolution which started in the 13th century.
 In the 15th century the cities of the Hanseatic League would mutually strengthen each other; a ship from Hamburg to Gdansk would not only carry its own cargo but was also commissioned to transport freight for other members of the league.
 This practice not only saved time and money, but also constituted a first step toward partnership.
 This capacity to join forces in reciprocal services became a distinctive feature, and a long lasting success factor, of the Hanseatic team spirit.

 A close examination of medieval trade in Europe shows that numerous significant credit based trades were not bearing interest.
 Hence, pragmatism and common sense called for a fair compensation for the risk of lending money, and a compensation for the opportunity cost of lending money without using it for other fruitful purposes.
 To circumvent the usury laws edicted by the Church, other forms of reward were created, in particular through the widespread form of partnership called commenda, very popular with Italian merchant bankers.
 Florentine merchant banks were almost sure to make a positive return on their loans, but this would be before taking into account solvency risks.

 In the Middle East, the qirad and mudarabas institutions developed when trade with the Levant, namely the Ottoman Empire and the Muslim Near East, flourished and when early trading companies, contracts, bills of exchange and long-distance international trade were established.
 After the fall of the Roman Empire, the Levant trade revived from the 10th to 11th century in Byzantine Italy.
 The eastern and western Mediterranean formed part of a single commercial civilization in the Middle Ages, and the two regions were economically interdependent through trade (in varying degrees).

 The Mongols adopted and developed the concepts of liability in relation to investments and loans in Mongol–ortoq partnerships, promoting trade and investment to facilitate the commercial integration of the Mongol Empire.
 The contractual features of a Mongol-ortoq partnership closely resembled that of qirad and commenda arrangements; however, Mongol investors used metal coins, paper money, gold and silver ingots and tradable goods for partnership investments and primarily financed money-lending and trade activities.
 Moreover, Mongol elites formed trade partnerships with merchants from Central and Western Asia and Europe, including Marco Polo's family.